top of page

 Hand Head Heart: Community integration project

 Arvidsjaur Kommune.
 Sweden.
-Nov 2017
+March 2017

 An educational program advocating interrelatedness and community building.
 A scheme for cultural integration supported by Norrbotten Regional Council of Sweden in collaboration with Lomtrask108.

 An exercise in community building using traditional handcrafts and practical skills as a catalyst for integration and cultural exchange.
 Special attention to the potential inherited within traditional methods of production as an added value for local economy was placed.
-The workshops were run in collaboration with local craft-holders and community members.
+The workshops were run in collaboration with local weavers and community members.

 Experimentation and creative processes can result in the fulfilment of an inner urge to give form and permanence to ideas.
 It is an adventure that permeates one’s whole being allowing self confidence to grow.